Camb-ai/mars6-turbo/README.md

 We're an ambitious team, globally distributed, with a singular aim of making everyone's voice count.
 At CAMB.AI, we're a research team of Interspeech-published, Carnegie Mellon, ex-Siri engineers and we're looking for you to join our team.

-We're actively hiring; please drop us an email at ack@camb.ai if you're interested.
+We're actively hiring; please drop us an email at <ack@camb.ai> if you're interested.
 Visit our [careers page](https://www.camb.ai/careers) for more info.

 ## Community

 Join CAMB.AI community on [Forum](https://github.com/Camb-ai/MARS6-Turbo/discussions) and
 [Discord](https://discord.gg/FFQNCSKSXX) to share any suggestions, feedback, or questions with our team.

-## Support Camb.ai on Ko-fi ❤️!
+## Support Camb.ai on Ko-fi ❤️

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/cambai)

 ## Citation